 - Review your UCAS application.
 Check for errors and make sure your choices, details and personal statement are all correct.

 - Ask for a reference from a teacher.
 This should detail why you’re a suitable candidate for law.

 If you’re applying to study law at Cambridge, you’ll need to take the Cambridge Law Test.
-Some universities also require you to sit the LNAT before you apply – below is a table of the universities that use the LNAT.
+Some universities also require you to sit the LNAT before you apply – below is a table of the universities that require the LNAT.